ezriharmusial/LastMessengerS/src/lib/md-collections/artists/uc-banton.md

   them better than every other people
 reason: to express and overcome his agony
 wishes: success in life
+experience: a performance in a variety of music genres that brings the audience joy and inspiration
 motivation: the challenging situations coming across in this human experience
 inspiration: street life
 youth_influences: reggae
 influential_artists: Luke Dube
 purpose: excel
 solution: through his messages of positivity
-success: " the accomplishment of achieving the aim to spread the messages in his songs"
+success: the accomplishment of achieving the aim to spread the messages in his songs
 discography: Unite
 layout: artist
 actions: listening to well-known artists and working in the studio every single day
-discography: Unite
-layout: artist
-name: Uche Nsikak Okon
 ---

 # History